piccolo-orm/piccolo_integration/README.md

 The aim of this repo is to setup a GitHub action which will do the following:

  * Install Piccolo, Piccolo API, and Piccolo Admin, from their GitHub master branches.
+ * Make sure the Piccolo CLI runs correctly.
- * Run the Cypress integration tests from Piccolo Admin
+ * Run the Cypress integration tests from Piccolo Admin.

 This would provide a great deal of confidence that the entire stack works as expected.